Brprb08/orbital-control-simulator/README.md

 I built this to explore and implement orbital mechanics concepts in a real-time environment.
 It served as a way to:

 - Deepen my understanding of spacecraft dynamics and numerical integration
-- Implement Dormand–Prince 5(4) for stable, high-accuracy propagation
+- Implement numerical integration methods for stable, high-accuracy propagation
 - Handle real-world perturbation forces like drag
-- Work on simulation-grade interoperability between Unity and native C++ (via DLLs)
+- Work on interoperability between Unity and native C++ (via DLLs)
-- Optimize rendering pipelines and data flow in a live physics context
+- Optimize rendering and in a live physics environment

 ---